bazel-contrib/SIG-rules-authors/go-tutorial.md

 Rheingau-nightclothes
 ```

+One of the things that you may notice is that you do not have to run "bazel build" and then "bazel run".
+Bazel will notice that the code is not built, and will run the "build" phase for you automaticallly.

 To recap what we have done.
-We have modified our code to use the babble go code which lives on
+We have modified our code to use the babble Go code which lives on
-github.
+GitHub.
 We then use bazel to run go mod, which updates go.mod file.
-Next we ran gazelle-update-repos and gazelle
+Next we ran the targets gazelle-update-repos and gazelle
 with bazel.
 The first bazel alias updated the deps.bzl file with the external dependency, and the gazelle target
 updated the deps section in pkg/word/BUILD.bazel.
 Bazel is then able to download the external dependency
-and use that dependency when our example go program is compiled.
+and use that dependency when our example Go program is compiled.

-Next we can add some testing.
+How about we add a Go unit test so that we can run "bazel test"?

 ## Go tests

 As we mentioned bazel support running code tests, as defined in bazel rules.
 One of the rules from go_rules
 is go_test.
 Now lets add a test.

-First refactor the fun GenerateWord in the Go file pkg/word/generate.go to return a string, rather than printing it.
+First refactor the func GenerateWord in the Go file pkg/word/generate.go to return a string, rather than printing it.

 Here are the changes: